siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

-## vocab
+## Vocab
 As a vocabulary for embeddedding.
 I tried using gpt2 (50,257 tokens) and Bert (30,232 tokens), but this required a relatively large amount of computation and was slow at learning, so I created vocab_dict separately.(See vocab.py for this.)

 I selected frequently used words from the coco annotation data and proceeded with encoding.(I selected 15,000 tokens.)

-** After a number of later studies, pretrained gpt2 embedding layer performed best.(check model.py)
+** After a number of later studies, I realized that pretrained gpt2 embedding layer performed better.(check model.py)